 - Therapy and rehabilitation costs

 - Lost wages due to time away from work

 - Punitive damages in cases involving egregious behavior

 In some cases, the victim may not be physically injured but suffers horrific mental and emotional damage.
 A plaintiff or their attorney could file a civil case for physical, emotional, spiritual, mental, and psychosocial damages.

 Will I need to confront a perpetrator in a sexual abuse lawsuit against Royal Rangers?

 Victims of sexual abuse and their family members might not have specific physical evidence documenting sexual abuse.
-However, a lack of physical evidence should not dissuade sexually abuse victims from moving forward to hold the predator, supervisors, religious leadership, and others from facing civil action.
+However, a lack of physical evidence should not dissuade sexually abused victims from moving forward to hold the predator, supervisors, religious leadership, and others from facing civil action.

 Other evidence may be available, including any testimony of individuals you told about the sexual molestation who may have witnessed dramatic changes in your personality.
 There may be no medical records or corroborative evidence other than your testimony of what occurred.

 The best solution for moving forward is to talk with a sexual assault injury attorney to discuss your case’s merits that might be used to hold the perpetrator financially accountable.

 How much will it cost me to file a lawsuit against the Royal Rangers?